Is Traya a Scam or a Science-Backed Brand?

 Hair Growth Serums That Actually Work: Minoxidil vs. Redensyl

-Next, the podcast shifts gears into a powerful discussion around two of the most hyped serums in the industry Minoxidil and Redensyl.
-If you’ve ever typed “hair growth serum that actually works” into Google, this is the section for you.
+If you’ve ever typed “hair growth serum that actually works” into Google, this is for you.

 Minoxidil: Still the Gold Standard

 Minoxidil is the only FDA-approved topical treatment for hair regrowth.
-Available in 2% and 5% solutions, it improves blood circulation around hair follicles, waking dormant follicles back to life.
+Available in 2% and 5%, it improves blood circulation around follicles, waking dormant ones back to life.

 “Minoxidil isn’t trendy it’s just proven.
 There’s no world where you don’t consider it for real regrowth.”